New Zealand Sub-Antarctic Islands

 Low Threat

-Currently the major threats to the World Heritage site are from outside including climate change and invasive species threats.
-Current management policies manage internal threats well but any relaxation of those policies, such as biosecurity and access controls, will raise the threat level.
-Strengthened biosecurity measures and proposals to manage tourism impacts are spelled out in the Conservation Management Strategy, 2016-2026.
+The major current threats to the World Heritage site are from outside and include commercial fishing by-catch and invasive species introductions.
+Current management policies manage internal threats well but any relaxation of those policies, such as biosecurity and access controls, will raise the threat level in the terrestrial component of the site, and increase the potential impact on the values of the site, especially in the face of increased stressors from climate change.
+Strengthened biosecurity measures and proposals to manage tourism impacts are spelled out in the Conservation Management Strategy.
 Active monitoring and management of invasive species continues within the site.
-The aspiration to eradicate all invasive mammal species from the islands by 2025 is commendable and should be strongly encouraged with ongoing efforts towards this objective and monitoring of impacts from climate change should be a focus to detect any signs of specific impacts on the values of the site.
+The aspiration to eradicate all invasive mammal species from the islands by 2050 is commendable and should be strongly encouraged with ongoing efforts towards this objective.
+By-catch mitigation to reduce the impact of adjacent and international commercial fishing activities on marine mammals and seabirds is reliant on the monitoring of taxa at risk in both their marine and terrestrial environments through tracking, diet, and population studies.
+In the marine environment, DOC is progressing a change to the Coastal Plan that will enhance the rules regulating the risk of introducing marine invasive species in vessel hull and niche are biofouling, to further minimise those risks.
+Continued monitoring and adaptive management intervention will be needed to safeguard the site from marine based pollution including threats such as oil spills and marine litter, which may come from outside the site despite the strong controls being implemented within the site.

 Fishing, Harvesting & Controlling Aquatic Species